SixArm/usv/README.md

 The USV repo is <https://github.com/sixarm/usv>.

-The USV file name extension is ".usv".
+The USV file name extension is "usv".

-The USV MIME type is "text/usv".
+The USV media type is "text/usv".
+We have applied for IANA registration.

 ## USV characters